 There is one additional event-based decision-making element in CAP.
 Unfortunately, like <event>, it does not come with much guidance on how to use it properly and existing practices with this element are as varied as the <event> element itself.
 Besides, it is a very general element and is not specific enough for consumers to use for most event comparison purposes.
 This element is the <category> element.

 Like the <event> element, the CAP standard defines a <category> element to broadly categorize subject events referenced in CAP messages.
-The <category> element is a required element with a set of pre-defined values for this element.
+The <category> element is a required element with a set of pre-defined values.
 Automated processing on the consumer side could potentially use <category> to filter to some sort of subset list of events of interest.
-Unfortunately, consumers have to rely on the originators upstream to set the values appropriately and consistently if interoperability is the goal.
+Unfortunately however, consumers have to rely on the originators upstream to set the values appropriately and consistently if interoperability is the goal.

-Usually, originators just include one <category> for the hazardous or concerning event of interest in a CAP message, and that assignment usually just aligns with the jurisdiction of the alerting authority.
+Furthermore, originators often just include one <category> for the hazardous or concerning event of interest in a CAP message, and that assignment usually just aligns with the jurisdiction of the alerting authority.
 This defeats the purpose of <category>.
 For example, an alert issued for a “volcanic ash” event may have a <category> assignment of only “Health” if a health agency issued the alert, whereas it may have a <category> assignment of only “Met” if a meteorological agency issued the alert.
 The recommended use of <category> is to have multiple instances of the <category> element present in the CAP message - one instance for each category that applies.
 The CAP consumer could then reliably use a filter to look for the categories that interest them and then just present the <event> value as is to the intended audience.
 If an alerting authority added a new event type to their list of alert-able events, a consumer could build a system filtered to <category> and not miss any new type of alert that the authority added.

-OASIS is not intending to promote <category> as a solution to the <event> issue stated in the outset of this document, but understanding <category> and its traits as compared to <event>, will help us address the event issue.
-The two important traits are re-listed here.
+OASIS is not intending to promote <category> as a solution to the <event> issue stated in the outset of this document, but understanding <category> and its traits, as compared to <event>, will help us address the event issue.
+The two important traits are re-listed here…

-<category> allows for multiple instances of the element in a single CAP message.
-Therefore, CAP does not constrain events to being in only one category.
+<category> is allowed to have multiple instances of the element in a single CAP message.
+Therefore, CAP does not constrain subject events to being in only one category.
 The <event> element however is constrained to one value.

-<category> is a broad categorization, not enough to inform on the full nature of the event.
+<category> is a pre-set broad categorization, not enough to inform on the full nature of the event.
 Therefore, consumers can use it to filter alerts only at the broad scale.
-The <event> element however can be either broad or narrow as needed for the audience of interest
+The <event> element is as broad or narrow as needed for the audience of interest

 These two differences figure in the methodology to solve the event type comparison issue discussed in this document.